EBFMM/EBFMM/README.md

 ## Objective

-My objective is to showcase my cybersecurity projects and technical skills as I work towards becoming a security professional.
-I am dedicated to strengthening my foundation in best security practices, incident response, and threat analysis.
+My objective is to showcase my practical IT and cybersecurity projects/technical skills as I work towards becoming an IT professional.
+I am focused on building a strong foundation in technical troubleshooting, customer support, and efficient problem-solving to ensure smooth IT operations.
 This portfolio reflects my commitment to continuous learning and my readiness to contribute towards real-world incidents.

 ## Skills/Tools